pzyu/orbital-game/README.md

     - Naming convention should be standardized as Phaser can generate frome names automatically by providing the correct suffix such as "Anim_Run" and a range of numbers.
 For example, for example ('Anim_Run', 0, 9) will produce an array ['Anim_Run0', 'Anim_Run1', ... ... ,'Anim_Run9'] so adding it to the animations is a lot simpler.

 ### Installation
-zero+ uses the following to work properly
+zero+ uses the following to work properly:

 * [node.js] - evented I/O for the backend
 * [Express] - fast node.js network app framework